nascentdigital/hackeryou-masterclass-notes/session4/Databases.md

 <br/>

-### Transactions
+### Idempotency

+Idempotent operations have the same outcome whether you do them once or multiple times.

-In a traditional database you would normally make an update as follows:
+In a database you would normally make an update as follows:

-1. Query to fetch the record frmo the database
+1. Query to fetch the record from the database
 2. Update the record in your code
 3. Write the updated record back to the database

+Or you could blindly increment values

+1. User completes a chapter
+2. Increment completion counter by 1

 This can open up a concurrency problem.
 What happens if two people start to update the same record at the same time: